 This is a rare species in the Marshalls.
-We have found one specimen at Enewetak and about ten at Kwajalein.
+We have found one specimen at Enewetak and about a dozen at Kwajalein, although additional specimens have been observed by other divers.
 All specimens here have been on lagoon pinnacles or on the leeward seaward reef, either under rocks on in ledges at night.
 The largest one measured 50mm in length.
-This species varies considerably from different areas.
+John and Lynette Flynn also found one at Rongelap Atoll.
+This species varies considerably from different parts of the Pacific.
 The Marshall Islands specimens all seem to have a similar pattern, but the general coloration does vary.
 We have other color forms from Hawaii and the Solomons.

 The specimen in the two photos below was found in a ledge at night on the Kwajalein Atoll's western seaward reef in 15m of water on 25 October 2008.